mattermost/docs/source/collaborate/make-calls.rst

 Share your screen
 -----------------

-During a call, you can share your screen with other call participants, unless your system admin has `disabled your ability to do so </configure/plugins-configuration-settings.html#allow-screen-sharing>`__.
+During a call, you can share your screen with other call participants, unless your system admin has :ref:`disabled your ability to do so <configure/plugins-configuration-settings:allow screen sharing>`.

 .. note::